crossplane/oam-kubernetes-runtime/design/one-pager-trait-workload-interaction-mechanism.md

 in the workload and trait CR it emits.
 In addition, we will provide a helper library so that trait controller developers can locate the resources they need with a simple function call.
 Here is the list of changes that we propose.
+1. Add an optional field called `oamAware` to the `traitDefinition` schema.
+The trait owner needs to declare that a trait relies on the OAM trait/workload interaction mechanism in its corresponding `traitDefinition`.
+In our example, the new trait definition would look like below.
+     ```yaml
+       apiVersion: core.oam.dev/v1alpha2
+       kind: TraitDefinition
+       metadata:
+         name: manualscalertraits.core.oam.dev
+       spec:
+         oamAware: true
+         definitionRef:
+           name: manualscalertraits.core.oam.dev
+     ```
-1. ApplicationConfig controller no longer assumes that all `trait` CRDs contain a "spec .workloadRef" field conforms to the OAM definition.
-It only fills the workload GVK to a `trait ` CR if its CRD has a "spec.workloadRef" field defined as below.
+2. ApplicationConfig controller no longer assumes that all `trait` CRDs contain a "spec .workloadRef" field conforms to the OAM definition.
+It only fills the workload GVK to a `trait ` CR with "spec.workloadRef" field defined as below if the corresponding `traitDefiniton` is marked as "oamAware".
      ```yaml
        workloadRef:
          properties: